elfacu0/phone-mouse-control/README.md

     python app.py
 ```

-Go to your ipv4 address + Port in your phone browser to start controlling your mouse
+Go to your ipv4 address in your phone browser to start controlling your mouse

-eg: 192.168.0.15:80
+eg: 192.168.0.15